We use liquefied petroleum gas aka LPG as fuel more than any other hydrocarbon such as natural gas, wood, oil, etc.

 If you drive a brand-new car for 8,000km then you will emit the same amount of CO2 that can be reduced by using LPG.
 LPG is better for indoor use as it doesn’t produce choking smoke like wood after putting off the fire.

 Also collecting woods costs a significant amount of time.
 By switching to LPG this time can be spared and be used in many other productive ways.
 Wood carrying is a tough job for humans as well as animals.
 Those who carry wood would have to go through a lot of stress.
 It can be a cause of several accidents and pain through the continuous load-carrying job.
-On the other and people who use wood as cooking fuel are subjected to a lot of carbon emission each day.
+On the other hand people who use wood as cooking fuel are subjected to a lot of carbon emissions each day.
 Pneumonia, bronchitis, lung cancer, asthma, heart disease are some dangerous things that might happen to people for excessive exposure to the wood burner exhaust system.

 There are many more things that can be written about LPG.
 What do you think about LPG, please tell us at Gasask.